 Here’s the scenario.
-You run a small business start up and realize you really need to get a website.
+You starting a small business and realize you really need to get a website.
 Or, you run a small business and realize your website is really dated.
 You have little to no knowledge of how this whole website and Internet thing works.
 Your heart pounds at the thought of blowing your budget.
 You get frantic thinking about how your going to find the time to make this happen.

 What you need is stiff drink.